 2. Venture Capitalists Expect More Power

 Most angel investors allow entrepreneurs to manage their businesses on their own.
 Many VC firms, on the other hand, will only work with entrepreneurs willing to give up some degree of authority.
-This could range from providing suggestions here and there to creating an entire plan that the business must follow to receive more rounds of funding.
+This could range from providing suggestions here and there to creating an entire plan that the business must follow to receive more funding rounds.

 3. Venture Capitalists Have Bigger Goals

-Earlier, we mentioned that venture capitalists set their sights exclusively on companies with the potential for massive success.
+Earlier, we mentioned that venture capitalists set their sights exclusively on companies with massive success potential.
 VC firms don’t just want to help your company make money.
 They often strive to turn tiny startups into publicly traded companies.
-After distributing the final round of funding (Series C), VC firms sometimes move straight to an IPO, which can result in incredible earnings for early-stage VCs.
+After distributing the final round of funding (Series C), VC firms sometimes move straight to an IPO, resulting in incredible earnings for early-stage VCs.

 4. Venture Capitalists Work with Limited Industries

-Since VCs only work with companies with high growth potential, they tend to favor industries with high growth potential as well.
+Since VCs only work with companies with high growth potential, they tend to favor industries with high growth potential.
 VCs also won’t work with industries they’ve never worked with before.

-This differs tremendously from angel investors, who base their decisions primarily on the intelligence and character of the entrepreneur.
-As long as the angel investor believes in the entrepreneur’s idea, he or she might not care about factors like industry, data, or prior experience.
+This differs tremendously from angel investors, who base their decisions primarily on the entrepreneur’s intelligence and character.
+As long as the angel investor believes in the entrepreneur’s idea, they might not care about factors like industry, data, or prior experience.